Jesse-Kerr/recordmender/README.md

 Sampling is the process of reusing portions of older songs in new ones.
 Also called “crate-digging”, it can involve extensive searching to find a new sound.

-I started making hip hop beats in high school when my parents' computer guy put a terabyte of music on our new computer (he probably wanted to distract from how much he was overcharging us.)
+I started making hip hop beats in high school when our computer guy put a terabyte of music on our new computer (he probably wanted to distract from how much he was overcharging us.)
 Suddenly I had huge amounts of songs to search through and listen to, and I found that every once in a while, I would make a discovery: There was a perfect sample hidden in one of the songs.
 I loved those moments.

 However, finding those gems could take hours of patient listening.
 This strategy remains the only way to find new samples, and it means that finding new samples requires a lot of leg work.
 This leads many producers to only sample the classics (James Brown, for example) and to leave the huge mass of work that is music unsearched.